By using this site, you agree to the Privacy Policy and Terms of Use.

 One thing I like about investing in a pension is that it lends itself perfectly to long-term investing.

-See also How much do you need in an ISA to target a £40k annual passive income?
+See also How much do you need in a Stocks & Shares ISA to target a £3k monthly passive income?

 Long-term investing can have multiple benefits as I see it.
 It allows dividends to compound with more dramatic results than on a shorter timeframe.
 It also means that if a company has brilliant potential, there is hopefully enough time for that potential to be realised.